What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you should do when confronted with a blocked toilet is to shut off the water supply valve on the toilet.
-This step ensures that no water will enter the tank while you work on unclogging it.
-The valve is typically found near the bottom of the tank, on the other side.
+The first thing you should do when you encounter a blocked toilet is to shut off the supply of water that is behind the toilet.
+This ensures that no water will enter the tank as you try to get it unclogged.
+The valve is usually situated at on the floor of your tank, on the other side.

-Your hands must be protected from potential bacteria or germs present in your toilet with rubber gloves prior to making use of any tool to clear the toilet.
+You must protect your hands from any germs or bacteria found in your toilet bowl with rubber gloves before making use of any tools to unblock the drain.

 Step 3: Use a plunger.